jfhammell/stcolumba/pages/pages-root-folder/index.md

   image: widget-zoom-chris-montgomery-smgTvepind4-unsplash.jpg
   text: "<b>Sunday Worship 9:30am</b><br/>Join us virtually via Zoom. <a href='mailto:webmaster@stcolumbaottawa.ca'>Contact us</a> to receive the invitation."

-widget3:
+#widget3:
-  title: "Worship Services"
+#  title: "Worship Services"
-  url: /2021/red-stage
+#  url: /2021/red-stage
-  image: widget-interior-img-1592.jpg
+#  image: widget-interior-img-1592.jpg
-  text: "In-person worship will be suspended from December 26 to January 23."
+#  text: "In-person worship will be suspended from December 26 to March 28."
 #  url: /2020/amber-stage-update/
 #  text: "<b>Sunday Worship 9:30am</b><br/>All are welcome.
 COVID-19 precautions are in place.<br/>In-person worship will be suspended from December 26 to January 23."
 #  url: /worship/